Section of Mosaic Cane

 DescriptionSquare section of mosaic cane.
 Opaque blue ground with two adjacent flame-shaped motifs, one in opaque red outlined in opaque white, the other in opaque turquoise blue outlined in opaque white.
 Upper- and undersides flat; rough vertical edges.

 Published ReferencesGrose, David F., Early Ancient Glass: Core-Formed, Rod-Formed, and Cast Vessels and Objects from the Late Bronze Age to the Early Roman Empire, 1600 B. C. to A. D. 50, New York: Hudson Hills Press in association with the Toledo Museum of Art, 1989, cat. no. 636, p.
-363.Third to first century BCE
+363.3rd to 1st century BCE

 1st century BCE